Bochner-Weitzenb\"ock formula and Li-Yau estimates on Finsler manifolds: Bochner-Weitzenb ock formula

 \subsection{Integrated formula}

-We need to be careful in extending the point-wise estimate \eqref{eq:N-BW} to a global one (in the weak sense), because some quantities are undefined on $M \setminus M_u$.
+We need to be careful in extending the point-wise estimates \eqref{eq:BW}, \eqref{eq:N-BW} to global ones (in the weak sense), because some quantities are undefined on $M \setminus M_u$.
 We prove an auxiliary lemma to overcome this difficulty.

 \begin{lemma} Let $L$ be a locally uniformly elliptic, linear second order differential operator in divergence form on a Riemannian manifold.
 Let $\cE^L$ denote the associated Dirichlet form with domain $H^1_0(M)$ and with intrinsic gradient denoted by $\nabla^L$, i.e.,